BioinformaticsDataPracticum2025/open-chromatin-analysis/README.md

 cut -f1-3 input_bed_file  > output_file_name
 # This keeps only the first 3 columns of the file.
 ```
-- MEME-ChIP from [MEMEsuite](https://meme-suite.org/meme/doc/install.html) v5.4.1, or you can use the web version of [MEME-ChIP](https://meme-suite.org/meme/tools/meme-chip).
+- MEME-ChIP from [MEMEsuite](https://meme-suite.org/meme/doc/install.html) v5.4.1, or you may choose to use the web version of [MEME-ChIP](https://meme-suite.org/meme/tools/meme-chip) if you comment out the step 6 section of main.sh.
+In our installation, CentriMo was non-functional, so our analysis is limited to the MEME and STREME outputs.

 ### IMPORTANT NOTE REGARDING HAL
 **IMPORTANT:** refer to the "important note" heading in the markdown linked [here](setup/SCRIPTS.md).
-You will need to change a few lines of code in order to get submit_hal to run on your own device; according to [hal setup documentation](https://github.com/pfenninglab/halLiftover-postprocessing/blob/master/hal_install_instructions.md), it must be hardcoded without use of "~".
+You will need to change a few lines of code in order to get submit_hal to run on your own device; according to [hal setup documentation](https://github.com/pfenninglab/halLiftover-postprocessing/blob/master/hal_install_instructions.md), the paths must be hardcoded without use of "~".
+This unfortunately means that these lines must be hard-coded.

 ## Usage
 ### Integrated script: main.sh
 main.sh prompts the user for inputs.
-Make sure to follow its suggestions, such as providing unique outdirs so that your outputs don't get overwritten.
+If you mistype something, use Ctrl+C to stop the program so that you can start over.
 #### Example inputs
 Here is a set of example inputs to paste line by line into the console, when prompted to do so by main.sh.
 Output directory (you can download a copy of this directory from our repository):